Frugal Education

 The concept takes its inspiration from the practice of Frugal Innovation: the art of reducing the complexity and cost of products and services, and their production, to meet the needs of developing countries, conscious consumerism, and sustainability.
 Building on this foundation, the concept incorporates aspects of design thinking, systems thinking, the circular economy, doughnut economics, and sustainable development, and applies them within an education context.

-On this site you’ll find a set of guiding principles, each of which has been broken down into three aspects.
+On this site you’ll find a set of guiding principles, each of which has been broken down into three frugal aspects.
 Whatever you’re looking to create, from in-class activity to learning space; module content to course design; innovation lab to university campus; we recommend you consider each aspect, and their relationship to one another, to help guide you in the creation of great frugal education practice.

 Latest Posts